 Chronic pain is ongoing or recurrent pain lasting longer than the time of normal healing for an illness or injury, or more than 3 to 6 months.1

-Chronic pain can result from an injury; surgery that may have caused nerve damage; spinal conditions such as degenerative disc disease; damage to nerves after an infection; or other causes.
+Chronic pain can result from an injury; surgery that may have caused nerve damage; spinal conditions such as degenerative disc disease; or other causes.

 Symptoms of chronic pain can range from mildly uncomfortable to completely disabling.
 You may feel a sharp or stabbing pain, a burning sensation, or a dull muscular ache.
 Affected areas may feel tender or sore to the touch and the pain may increase with movement.
 Often chronic pain is not static.
 It can change and intensify as you move throughout the day.